Last Updated on April 23, 2023

 Make training sessions short, fun, and positive.
 And do it in an open area since this breed loves to roam around big spaces.

-Also, avoid enrolling him to a puppy school.
+Also, avoid enrolling him in a puppy school.
 Ovcharka’s aren’t known for tolerating other canines very well, and things can get out of control quickly.

 If you have experience with owning large or giant breeds, then you can extensively train a powerful dog such as the Caucasian Mountain Shepherd on your own.